timskillman/Blend2DUI/README.md

 # Why this toolkit?

-When it comes to C++, cross-platform, UI toolkits there are suprisingly very few options that are lightweight, attractive and free!
-This toolkit aims to use the fastest 2D renderer out there, [Blend2D](https://github.com/blend2d/blend2d) using a lightwight cross-platform render backend - [SDL3](https://github.com/libsdl-org/SDL).
+When it comes to C++, cross-platform, UI toolkits there are suprisingly very few options that are lightweight, attractive, fast and free!
+This toolkit uses the fastest 2D renderer out there; [Blend2D](https://github.com/blend2d/blend2d) with a lightwight cross-platform render backend - [SDL3](https://github.com/libsdl-org/SDL).

-This UI toolkit in an Immediate Mode Graphical User Interface (IMGUI) that aims to be far more versatile, attractive, fast and lightweight even to run on something as small as a Pi Zero!
+This UI toolkit in an Immediate Mode Graphical User Interface (IMGUI) that aims to be far more versatile, attractive, fast and lightweight on something as small as a Pi Zero.
 Indeed development will continue to be tested on a Pi Zero to validate the UI's workability.

-This small set of demos takes a first step in rendering versatile widgets including gradient animated buttons, high-speed text areas and file dialogs.
+This small demo renders a set of versatile widgets including gradient animated buttons, high-speed text areas, sliders, file dialogs and an embedded 3D view (OpenGL ES 2.0 compatible with Pi Zero).
+Blend2DUI uses an auto layout mechanism based on scaleable rectangles and auto-fit widgets.
 It also renders high quality, scaleable SVG icons used for UI elements making for a professional interface.
 So much more to come but I hope this demo gives you a flavour of what the UI will do.

 ![alt text](https://github.com/timskillman/Blend2DUI/blob/master/assets/screenshot.jpg "Blend2D UI Demo Screenshot")